PingOne Advanced Identity Cloud

 Existing ESVs will be migrated to use the expressionType parameter.
 If any existing ESVs contain combined types, they will be split into separate ESVs by the migration process.

-ForgeRock manages Identity Cloud global configuration on your behalf; however, the global configuration contains a single static ESV placeholder to let you override the default maximum size for SAML requests (20480 bytes).
+Ping Identity manages Advanced Identity Cloud global configuration on your behalf; however, the global configuration contains a single static ESV placeholder to let you override the default maximum size for SAML requests (20480 bytes).
 To override the default value of the static placeholder in any environment, create a new ESV variable with a corresponding name and a custom value:

 Static placeholder